Our Responses to the DTAC Questions

 Do you have a benefits case that includes your objectives and the benefits you will be measuring and have metrics that you are tracking?

 Yes.
-The Be Mindful course has been shown to effectively deliver all elements of MBCT and has achieved exceptional mental health outcomes for users, which are demonstrated in published research studies by leading academic institutions.
+The Pathway through Arthritis program has been shown to effectively deliver a chronic pain management programme and has achieved exceptional health outcomes for participants in preliminary trials.

 D1.9 | Choose the right tools and technology

 Does this product meet with NHS Cloud First Strategy?

 D1.9.1 | Does this product meet the NHS Internet First Policy?

 D1.10 | Use and contribute to open standards, common components and patterns

 D1.10.1 | If yes, which common components and patterns have been used?